ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 **Current Blueprints available**
 On the monoDrive Editor look for the Content Browser, from the folders select Vehicles.
 You will find the current models available.

-When selecting a model programmatically (i.e. using any client) you can assign the model to use for the ego vehicle to be random from the vehicle blueprints, you can find it usually on your Editor folder under:
+When selecting a model programmatically (i.e. using any client) you can assign the model to use for the ego vehicle to be random from the vehicle blueprints, you can find it on your Editor folder under:
 `Config/ConfigRandomVehicleSettings.ini`

 ```